 - Turning into different traffic lanes.
 Anytime that a driver is in a turning lane and is legally allowed to make a turn across traffic, it is essential to wait until it is safe to do so.
 A driver who cuts across traffic may be held liable in court.

 - Aggressive or reckless driving.
 Often reckless and aggressive behavior behind the wheel will go hand in hand.
 This could lead to liability in a personal injury case.

 - Texting or talking on cellphones.
 Any form of distraction is extremely dangerous and may lead to car accidents in New Jersey.

-- Driving under the influence of alcohol or drugs: Intoxicated drivers frequently do not have the judgement capacity in order to avoid serious accidents and may become critically injured.
+- Driving under the influence of alcohol or drugs: Intoxicated drivers frequently do not have the judgment capacity in order to avoid serious accidents and may become critically injured.

 What to Do If You Have Been in A Side Swipe Car Accident